-APPLICATIONS FOR NAVY COLLEGE PROGRAM STUDENTS FOR FALL OF 2016 ARE DUE NO LATER THAN JULY 1.
+APPLICATIONS FOR NAVY COLLEGE PROGRAM STUDENTS FOR SPRING 2022 ARE DUE NO LATER THAN DECEMBER 1, 2021!

 Each year students who were not awarded a full NROTC scholarship are provided the opportunity to apply for the NROTC College Program.
 A college program midshipman does not receive any scholarship benefits or attend summer training, but is otherwise treated and held to the same standards of conduct and involvement as the full scholarship students.